tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

 ## What it takes to launch a server

 LessThanDot is probably not that dissimilar from other LAMP blogs.
-We have wired together several external packages that we run on a very specific version of PHP and MySQL that doesn&#8217;t make them angry (ish).
+We have wired together several external packages that we run on a very specific version of PHP and MySQL that doesn't make them angry (ish).
 The site lives on a set of sub-domains and includes some tricky bits, like using soft-linked media folders to prevent the content from being wiped out when we deploy new versions (or having to be included in source control).

 **Folder structure:**